opencv/opencv/modules/core/doc/operations_on_arrays.rst

     Performs a forward or inverse discrete Cosine transform of 1D or 2D array.

-    :param src: The source floating-point array.
+    :param src: Source floating-point array.

-    :param dst: The destination array of the same size and type as  ``src`` .
+    :param dst: Destination array of the same size and type as  ``src`` .

-    :param flags: Transformation flags, a combination of the following values:
+    :param flags: Transformation flags as a combination of the following values:

-            * **DCT_INVERSE** Perform an inverse 1D or 2D transform instead of the default forward transform.
+            * **DCT_INVERSE** performs an inverse 1D or 2D transform instead of the default forward transform.

-            * **DCT_ROWS** Perform a forward or inverse transform of every individual row of the input matrix.
+            * **DCT_ROWS** performs a forward or inverse transform of every individual row of the input matrix.
 This flag enables you to transform multiple vectors simultaneously and can be used to decrease the overhead (which is sometimes several times larger than the processing itself) to perform 3D and higher-dimensional transforms and so forth.

 The function ``dct`` performs a forward or inverse discrete Cosine transform (DCT) of a 1D or 2D floating-point array: